heremaps/here-sdk-examples/examples/latest/navigate/android/NavigationQuickStart/README.md

 The Navigation Quick Start example app shows how the HERE SDK can be set up to navigate to a location in the most simplest way.
+It also shows how to properly handle screen orienation changes.

 Build instructions:
 -------------------